mel-project/bridge-sol/README.md

 ## Testing

-To run all tests, including tests which use Foreign Function Interfaces to differentially fuzz test our functions against reference implementations in Rust, run:
+To run all tests, including tests which use Foreign Function Interfaces to differentially fuzz test our Solidity functions against reference implementations in Rust, run:
 ```
 $ forge test --vvv --ffi
 ```